van001/lesscode-fp/README.md

 # Motivation
 ![Lego Kids](lego-kid.jpeg) Based on my earlier work on [Functional Thinking](https://github.com/van001/lesscode), I propose the following [functions](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js) (subject to change).
 I will be using these functions and the FP principles to build other/ future projects.
 So stay tuned...

-When I started this journey few months back my goal was simple -
+When I started this journey few months back, my goal was simple -
 - Can we build a generic functional library/ construct to solve any algorithm or real-world problem?
 - Instead of writing tonnes of imperative code can we just compose functions and build a solution?